waterfall at bryce canyon mossy cave trail

 |

-Last Updated on January 19, 2024 by Kelly
+Last Updated on April 24, 2024 by Kelly

 There are dozens of breathtaking hikes at Bryce Canyon National Park, and the Mossy Cave Trail was one of our absolute favorites.
 The Mossy Cave Trail is a short hike that packs a lot of punch.
-You’ll see a cave, a waterfall, a turret arch, a stream, and two bridges.
+We saw a cave, a waterfall, a turret arch, a stream, and two bridges.
 This hike also happens to be the only trail at Bryce Canyon National Park that leads to a waterfall.

 bryce canyon national park Mossy Cave Trail